Events scheduled in 2014

 What's New: Yoga for tennis players (and lawn bowlers too)

 We welcome you to join Tahnee Pantig, our new Yoga instructor, at Moore Park Tennis & Lawn Bowling Clubs for an hour Yoga Class for tennis players of all levels.
-Classes will run all summer on Saturdays at 9 am and Tuesdays at 5:30 pm.
+Classes will run all summer on Saturdays at 9 am.